AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 This article takes the next step of showing how the front-end developer uses the Cloud Manager access granted to retrieve credentials to use the AEM git repository.

-Now that you, as the administrator, have created a site created based on a template, set up the pipeline, onboarded the front-end developer, and provided them with all of the information they need, this article shifts perspective exclusively to the front-end developer role.
+As the administrator, now that you have created a site created based on a template, set up the pipeline, onboarded the front-end developer, and provided them with all of the information they need, this article shifts perspective exclusively to the front-end developer role.

 ## Objective {#objective}